TedHusted/awake/awake.md/awake.md

 The presentation swirls and presents a QR code.
 “In addition to X-Drop, you can read Quick Response codes through your device to connect with another party.
 Common examples are a store or other vendor.
 You can use conventional chat messaging from your device or — now — the X-3000.”

-Julie nodded.
-She had used those codes with her tablet and manual chat.
+Julie nods.
+She uses QR codes with her tablet and manual chat.

 “Your profile can include an alternate image and nickname to display with QR code threads.”